 In the recent past, Public Justice Advocacy Clinic students and faculty have:

-● Filed a federal Freedom of Information Act case seeking data relating to the Medicare Advantage Program on behalf of a George Washington University professor.
+- Filed and won a Freedom of Information Act case seeking data relating to the Medicare Advantage Program on behalf of a George Washington University professor.
 Biles v.
-CMS, No. 11-01997 (D.D.C.)
-A student briefed an argued a motion relating to the proper defendant in the case.
-The clinic filed briefs on the substantive legal issues, which are currently pending.
+CMS, 2013 U.S. Dist.
+LEXIS 39269, 2013 WL 1154207 (D.D.C.
+Mar.
+21, 2013)

 - Filed and settled on favorable terms a federal Freedom of Information Act case seeking records relating to the District of Columbia's implementation of a federal settlement governing accessibility to homeless shelters.
 Washington Legal Clinic for the Homeless v.
 U.S. Department of Justice, No.11-2023 (D.D.C.).

-● Litigated a Freedom of Information Act case on behalf of the National Security Archive against the SEC seeking documents relating to the relationship between Chiquita Brands International and armed militia organizations in Colombia.
+- Litigating a Freedom of Information Act case on behalf of the National Security Archive against the SEC seeking documents relating to the relationship between Chiquita Brands International and armed militia organizations in Colombia.

-● Favorably settled a federal lawsuit brought by a restaurant employee who was not paid overtime wages.
+- Favorably settled a federal lawsuit brought by a restaurant employee who was not paid overtime wages.

 District of Columbia Court of Appeals Cases

-● Successfully appealed a denial of unemployment to the D.C.
+- Successfully appealed a denial of unemployment to the D.C.
 Court of Appeals for a client who was late to or absent from work on a number of occasions due to health emergencies and car trouble.
 Students represented the client at the initial hearing before an Administrative Law Judge and briefed the case before the D.C.
 Court of Appeals.
 The court reversed the ALJ and ordered that benefits be paid.
 Hamilton v.
 Hojeij Branded Food, Inc. 41 A.3d 464 (D.C.
 2012).

-● Prevailed in a case before the D.C.
+- Prevailed in a case before the D.C.
 Court of Appeals seeking attorney's fees for law student time in a disability compensation case.
 Copeland v.
 District of Columbia Department of Employment Services, 3 A.3d 331 (D.C.
 2010).